FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 }
 ```

 Note that the algorithm to create signed JWTs can remove base64 padding, so there may be missing `=` signs at the end of the JWT.
-You may need to add that back in order to decode a JWT.
+You may need to add that back in order to decode a JWT token.
 This depends on the length of the content.
 You can [learn more about it here](https://datatracker.ietf.org/doc/html/rfc7515#appendix-C).

 As mentioned above, the payload is what your application cares about, so let's take a look at this JSON more closely.
 Each of the keys of the object are called "claims".